heroku/roadmap/README.md

 [See the roadmap »](https://github.com/orgs/heroku/projects/130)

 ## Introduction
-Heroku would like to share more about what we're researching and working on to make it easier to view, and share feedback on upcoming improvements to our services.
+Salesforce would like to share more about what we're researching and working on to make it easier to view, and share feedback on upcoming improvements to Salesforce's Heroku services.

 ---